decko/work-somewhere-rq/README.md

 **destination** fields.

 The phone number format is *AAXXXXXXXXX*, where *AA* is the area code and *XXXXXXXXX* is the phone number.
-The phone number is composed of 8 or 9 digits.
+The area code is always composed of two digits while the phone number can be composed of 8 or 9 digits.

 #### Examples